assem-ch/django-admin-terminal/README.md

 Done!

-in your browser, goto http://127.0.0.1:8000/admin/console/ to access the web console.
+in your browser, goto http://127.0.0.1:8000/admin/terminal/ to access the web terminal.

 NB: make sure you got superuser privileges.